Canserbero: Legacy

 When the news of his death became public, several artists expressed their condolences.
-Puerto Rican singer Ñengo Flow, via Instagram, offered his respects to the rapper, wishing him eternal rest and claiming that he was "one of the best lyricists who raised hip hop in Venezuela and in the world."
-Singer Arcángel noted that Canserbero "was one of, or perhaps the best, rappers in Latin America."
+Puerto Rican rapper Ñengo Flow, via Instagram, offered his respects to the rapper, wishing him eternal rest and claiming that he was "one of the best lyricists who raised hip hop in Venezuela and in the world."
+Rapper Arcángel noted that “Canserbero was one of, or perhaps the best, rappers in Latin America."
 Rapper Chyno Nyno expressed: "I truly can't believe this and I didn't even get to meet him in person.
 My deepest condolences to all his family and close friends.
-One of the best MCs in the history of Spanish-language hip hop ."
-Spanish singer Mala Rodríguez, via Twitter, posted that: "Tyrone has left us because he is an angel."
+One of the best MCs in the history of Spanish-language hip hop."
+Spanish rapper and singer Mala Rodríguez, via Twitter, posted that: "Tyrone has left us because he is an angel."